Almo96/Paramutations_TEs/Simulation/2023_02_15_Suplement_Trigger.md

 ## Conclusions

-The trigger loci allow to better recapitulate the real data on insertion than the trap model.
+The trigger loci allow to better recapitulate the real insertions data than the trap model.